By Daniel Robillard || Investigative Reporter

 In a Zoom event on Wednesday, October 7, the Budget Priorities Committee (BPC) hosted its fall budget forum, where the BPC and Franklin & Marshall senior staff gave an overview of the current financial state of the College and the road ahead.

 BPC Chair and associate professor of art history Michael Clapper, Vice President for Finance and Administration Michael Todd, Controller and Assistant Treasurer Sean Galloway, and F&M President Barbara Altmann all delivered remarks on the financial challenges that F&M is facing in light of COVID-19 and the pre-existing budget difficulties.
+In order to increase their budget, a platform like Bitcoineer Offiziell may have some suggestions.

 In his remarks, Clapper explained the primary long-term financial challenges that the College currently faces, which are largely unrelated to the COVID-19 pandemic.
 Clapper noted that F&M’s financial aid budget has grown from $20 million a year to $60 million over the past 12 years.
 While the huge increase in financial aid—part of former President Daniel Porterfield’s American Talent Initiative (ATI) strategy—has been a substantial benefit to F&M, it also put the College under a significant financial strain, Clapper said.